primarilysoftware/primarilysoftware.github.io/_posts/2018-07-03-minimalist-guide-to-asp-net-core-getting-started.md

 ```

 > Note that the specific SDK version in the path above is going to change over time

+> If you are really curious about what MSBuild is doing, try running the following command:
+> dotnet msbuild /pp:fullproject.xml

 Under the project element, you will notice a `PropertyGroup` specifying the `TargetFramework`,
 `netcoreapp2.1` in this case.
 That makes sense, given we are building a ASP.NET Core 2.1